sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordReset/UrlTokens.md

 <br>

-### Make the password reset URLs a one-time process.
+### Make the password reset URLs a one-time process by invalidating the token after the process is finished.

-All URLs and associated tokens should be invalidated once the password reset process is completed.
-There is no more need for the the URL or token if the process has been complete successfully.
-It also limits both the opportunity window and the risk of possible attacks.
+All tokens should be invalidated once the password reset process is completed.
+This will ensure that URL tokens cannot be used again.
+If the password reset process has been completed successfully, there is no more need for thd links or the token.
+It limits both the opportunity window for using leaked passwords and the risk of other possible attacks.

 <br>